Charles Glicksberg: Writing

+He was a prolific author, writing multiple books including Walt Whitman and the Civil War.
+The Saturday Review of Literature said the book is an "excellent piece of research work, designed to fill in biographical gaps by publishing newly discovered journalistic writings which Whitman wrote over the pseudonym 'Velsor Brush'", and it is a "welcomed [addition] to the shelves of all Whitman students".

-He was a prolific author, writing multiple books including Walt Whitman and the Civil War (University of Pennsylvania Press, 1933), (which in particular was referred to as an important addition to the existing writing on Walt Whitman) Literature and Religion, A Study in Conflict (Southern Methodist University Press, 1960), The Self in Modern Literature (Pennsylvania State University Press, 1963), Modern Literature and the Death of God (Martinus Nijhoff, 1966), The Literature of Nihilism (Bucknell University Press, 1975), and others.
-He was also the editor of American Literary Criticism, 1900 to 1950 (Hendricks House, 1952) and wrote multiple essays including for the Arizona Quarterly.
+Additional books include: Literature and Religion, A Study in Conflict (Southern Methodist University Press, 1960), The Self in Modern Literature (Pennsylvania State University Press, 1963), Modern Literature and the Death of God (Martinus Nijhoff, 1966), and The Literature of Nihilism (Bucknell University Press, 1975).

+He was also the editor of American Literary Criticism, 1900 to 1950 (Hendricks House, 1952) and wrote multiple essays including for: The Arizona Quarterly, The Humanist, The Colorado Quarterly, The New Leader, and the Curriculum Journal.

 Awards

 Glicksberg received several awards for "best essay" from the Arizona Quarterly and received various honors in his multiple professorships.
 He also was awarded a Fulbright Scholarship.

 Literary criticism

 Glicksberg wrote on a variety of topics, but especially some of his later books like The Ironic Vision in Modern Literature focused on the progression from more heroic tales to more ironic tales as writing approaches the modern day.